mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ### contentLink

-Controls how to reference other contents in the markdown file after output.
-By default, it outputs the relative path of the markdown file.
+Controls how the markdown file after output refers to other content.
+By default, it uses the relative path of the output markdown file.

-For example, if the content _/dev/web/vscode-plugin_ references the content _/dev/tool/vscode_
+For example, if the content _/dev/web/vscode-plugin_ references the content _/dev/tool/vscode_:

 ```md
 [vscode](../tool/vscode.md)